 Citizens from countries with agreements with Germany – Australia, Canada, Hong Kong, Israel, Japan, New Zealand, South Korea, Taiwan, and the US – can come to Germany without a visa and apply for a residence and work permit from their local Alien’s Authority in Berlin.
 Foreign university graduates may also be able to get a six-month permit to come and look for work.

 Everyone else will typically need to get a visa and residence permit in order to work in Berlin (see the Berlin at the Labour Office – Arbeitsamt), starting their application before they come to Berlin.
 Unless you have a job, however, it will be difficult to get a work and residence application approved.
 To guarantee a work permit, you must have found a job in Berlin and present the contract to the Labour Office.
 In your application, you also need to state your purpose and motivation for finding work in Berlin and your intended length of stay.

 For more information on immigration and German work permits, see Expatica’s guides to German visas and getting a German work permit.
 The application process for a work visa in Berlin can be complicated, although it is possible to seek professional help with your visa application.

 You cannot start work in Berlin until you have the appropriate visa.
 Everyone also has to register at the nearest town hall (Bürgeramt) in Berlin.

 There are jobs in Berlin that don’t require you to speak German – for example, Berlin start-ups looking for English speakers to conduct international business for them – but you’ll give yourself a better chance of getting a job in Berlin if you have a basic understanding of German.

-Even jobs that are advertised for English speakers have some aspect to them that needs a basic grasp of German, for example, communication with colleagues, clients or managers.
-It’s unlikely that you would get a professional level job without good language skills.
+Even jobs that are advertised for English speakers have some aspect to them that needs a basic grasp of German, for example, communication with colleagues, clients, or managers.
+It’s unlikely that you would get a professional level job without good language skills, however.

 Qualifications and references